Identity card (France)

 Identity cards, valid for a period of 10 years, are issued by the local préfecture, sous-préfecture, mairie (in France) or in French consulates (abroad) free of charge.
 A fingerprint of the holder is taken, which is stored in paper files and which can only be accessed by a judge in closely defined circumstances.
 A central database duplicates the information on the card, but strict laws limit access to the information and prevent it being linked to other databases or records.

-The cards may be used to verify identity and nationality and may also be used as a travel document within Europe (except Belarus, Russia, Ukraine and United Kingdom) as well as French overseas territories, Anguilla, Egypt, Turkey, Georgia, Dominica (max 14 days), Montserrat, Saint Lucia and on organized tours to Tunisia instead of a French passport.
+The card may be used to verify identity and nationality and may also be used as a travel document within Europe (except Belarus, Russia, Ukraine and United Kingdom) as well as French overseas territories, Anguilla, Egypt, Turkey, Georgia, Dominica (max 14 days), Montserrat and Saint Lucia instead of a French passport.
 The cards are widely used for other purposes — for example, when opening a bank account, or when making a payment by cheque.